kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### logging (string, required) {#targets-logging}

-Name of the remote logging resource to use as an output The namespaces will be selected based on the remote logging's `watchNamespaces` and `watchNamespaceSelector` if set When none of those are set, then routing is only enabled if `allNamespaces` flag is enabled
+Name of the remote logging resource to use as an output The namespaces will be selected based on the remote logging's `watchNamespaces` and `watchNamespaceSelector` fields.
+An empty set means all namespaces, but that is only allowed if the logging target matches the actual logging this agent belongs to.

 Default: -

-### allNamespaces (bool, optional) {#targets-allnamespaces}
+### targetSelector (*metav1.LabelSelector, optional) {#targets-targetselector}

-Send all namespace logs to this
+LabelSelector to identify the remote logging resource to use as an output The namespaces will be selected based on the remote logging's `watchNamespaces` and `watchNamespaceSelector` fields.
+An empty set means all namespaces, but that is only allowed if the logging target matches the actual logging this agent belongs to.

 Default: -